-The thought of Morocco conjures up many striking images: Colorful markets teaming with spices, textiles and pottery; steaming fragrant food served in clay tagines; Berbers on camels in the desert.
+The thought of Morocco conjures up many striking images: Colorful markets teaming with spices, textiles and pottery; steaming fragrant food served in clay tagines; blue turbaned Berbers on camels in the desert.
 I had wanted to visit Morocco FOREVER and finally had the opportunity.
-I had eight days to spend and wanted to see as much as possible without trying to do too much.
+I wanted to see as much as possible without trying to do too much.
 You know, the usual.
 Morocco is a small country but incredibly diverse geographically with fabulous cities, stunning coastlines, striking mountains and a sprawling desert.
+Here is what you can do with nine days in Morocco.

 We arrived in the morning and rented a car.
 This was an experience unto itself.
 Mohammed the charismatic and slightly shady Enterprise associate that we dealt with basically convinced us to get tons of insurance and a GPS and after lots of debate (thankfully Jasmine speaks fluent French) we had a car.
 If you don’t drive manual, perhaps learn prior to trip because an automatic is literally double the cost.